WHAT’S THE BEST WAY TO ORGANIZE BASEBALL CARDS

 Some collectors combine factors like team and year into a more comprehensive organizational system.
 For example, you could have the main containers or binders separated first by decade (1950s, 1960s, etc.) and within each decade separate by team and then year within each team section.
 In this way, the context of era, franchise and season are all maintained simultaneously.

-Read also: 1972 TOPPS BASEBALL CARDS SET
+Read also: TOPPS BASEBALL ROOKIE CARDS BY YEAR

 No matter the primary sorting method, collectors also typically have some supplemental containers or pages reserved for special subsets like rookie cards, Hall of Fame inductee cards, autographed cards, error cards and more.
 Organizing supplemental categories section allows these premium items to stay together as collections within the larger collection.